Shawshank tree: History

 The tree was a major tourist attraction for fans of the film, although located on private property at Malabar Farm.
 It formed part of "The Shawshank Trail" which features many of the film's iconic locations and attracts up to 35,000 visitors annually.
 The farm where the tree was located is sometimes used as a venue for weddings.

 On July 29, 2011, half of the tree fell due to trunk rot from ants after being hit by lightning.
 News of the event was widely shared, appearing in news outlets in the United Kingdom and India.
 The tree's fate was uncertain at the time, and officials were pessimistic about its chances of survival, but it was found to be alive.
 The tree was further damaged in July 2016 due to strong winds.
 The event caused a major increase in Internet traffic to the Mansfield and Richland County Convention and Visitors Bureau website and general interest in the Shawshank Trail.
-The remaining portions of the tree were cut down on April 9, 2017, by the property's current owner.
+The remaining portions of the tree were cut down on April 9, 2017, by the property's owner.
 The remains of the tree were turned into The Shawshank Redemption merchandise including rock hammers and magnets that were first sold during the 2017 Shawshank Hustle, an annual 7k featuring filming sites along the race route.